Cabin by the Lake

-Cabin by the Lake is a horror TV movie released in 2000.
+Cabin by the Lake is a horror TV movie released on USA Network on February 1, 2000.
 It tells the story of Stanley, played by Judd Nelson, a script writer who begins killing girls for research for a movie he is writing, where the villain does the same thing.
 A 2001 sequel titled Return to Cabin by the Lake follows Stanley's attempts to make a film based on his previous murders by posing as the film's director.

 Plot

 Screenwriter Stanley Caldwell lives in a cabin at the edge of Summit Lake.
 After speaking with his agent, Regan, over the phone, Stanley accesses a hidden room in his house revealing a young woman who is chained to the floor by her ankle.
 He greets the woman and calls her Kimberly as he places a plate of food in front of her.
 When he leaves the room, Kimberly walks over to the mirror and begins to cry, unaware that Stanley is studying her on the other side.

 Afterwards, Stanley brings her a fresh change of clothes and instructs her to dress, before gagging her with an orange and binding her hands behind her back.
 He forcibly escorts her onto his boat and drives out to the middle of Summit Lake, where he ties a cement block around her ankles.
 Curious about her predicament, he asks Kimberly how she feels, but the terrified woman does not respond.
 Stanley then pushes her into the lake, but promptly pulls her back up by the hair to study her expression before letting her sink to the bottom.

 Later, Stanley returns home to resume working on his script using the details he had gleaned from his latest victim.
 The next morning, he dives to the bottom of Summit Lake to tend his "garden", which consists of several women kidnapped and drowned in a similar fashion.
 Seeking yet another victim, Stanley discovers Mallory, a young woman working at a movie theater.
 Intrigued by her self-confessed fear of water, Stanley follows Mallory after she leaves work and swerves in front of her, slamming the brakes on his van and forcing their vehicles to collide.

 After checking on Mallory, Stanley turns his attention to his dogs, which are heard barking from the van.
 When Mallory follows him, Stanley throws the back doors wide and pushes her into the van.
 The van is completely empty except for the recording of barking dogs, and an ominous message spelled out in yellow tape that reads, "I'm the person your mother warned you about."
 Stanley locks his new victim away in his secret room, but Mallory is defiant and shows him no fear.